akoto616/My-First-Repos/README.md

 My name is Akoto and I am excited about data journalism.
 Hi!
+Hello again!

 Lope and I are in the hub doing data journalism homework.